 On the Domane SLR, the stiffness of Top Tube IsoSpeed is adjustable using a slider hidden underneath the top tube.
 The Front IsoSpeed design remains the same.
 Like the previous generation, less expensive Domane SL models will not have the adjustable slider.

 Most endurance bikes are able to fit larger tires than most road racing bikes.
 In the last decade, rider preferences and tire trends have been pushing manufacturers to provide more and more tire clearance.
 Wider tires allow riders to run lower tire pressures to increase comfort.
 Lower tire pressures and the larger contact patch of a larger tire also provide more versatility for riding rough roads, dirt, and gravel.
 Early generation Roubaixs and Domanes are generally able to clear tires in the 27-30mm range.
-Clearance will vary and may depend on several factors such as tire manufacturer, rim width, and brake caliper clearance.
+Clearance will vary and may depend on several factors such as tire manufacturer, rim width, and brake caliper clearance, so you may need to test fit first.

 With the introduction of disc brake models (available on the 2013+ Roubaix and 2015+ Domane), tire clearance grew to 32mm, giving riders even more tire options.